floooh/floooh.github.io/_drafts/sokol-gfx-backend-tour-gl.md

 ---

-I recently did a bit of code cleanup in the existing sokol-gfx backends as preparation for the new WebGPU backend that's currently early work-in-progress.
+I recently did a bit of code cleanup in the existing sokol-gfx backends as preparation for the new WebGPU backend (which is currently early work-in-progress).

-And with the GL, D3D11 and Metal backends somewhat stable for quite a while, it's a good opportunity to have a closer look on what the different backends look like under the hood and how they differ.
+And with the GL, D3D11 and Metal backends somewhat stable for quite a while now, it's a good opportunity to have a closer look on what the different backends look like under the hood and how they differ.

-First a general overview of backends:
+First a general overview:

 ## How sokol_gfx.h backends are implemented